tony-sull/thekeycap/content/blog/2019-10-01-comparing-keyboard-layout-sizes.md

 ![Keyboard Layout Size Diagram with Form Factors](https://upload.wikimedia.org/wikipedia/commons/3/37/ANSI_Keyboard_Layout_Diagram_with_Form_Factor.svg 'Keyboard Layout Size Diagram with Form Factors')

-As you can see in the diagram above, 60% keyboards are the most compact size and consist only the essentials.
+As you can see in the diagram above, 60% keyboards are the most compact size and consist of only the essentials.
 With 80%, or tenkeyless, keyboards you also get arrow and function keys, including things like page up/down and print screen.
 100%, or full-size, keyboards take it a step further with the inclusion of a full number pad.

 The size you choice comes down to personal preference and how you use your keyboard, but we'll get into the pros and cons shortly.